Un peu de nous

-Un peu de nous is a primarily French-language compilation album by Canadian singer Celine Dion, released by Columbia Records on 21 July 2017 in France and on 28 July 2017 in Belgium Wallonia.
-The three-CD set includes studio versions of songs performed by Dion during her 2017 tour on two discs, and also instrumental versions of selected tracks on the third disc.
-The title Un peu de nous was taken from the "Encore un soir" song lyrics.
-The album topped the chart in France and was certified gold.
-It also reached number six in Belgium Wallonia.
+Un peu de nous (lit.
+'A little about us') is a primarily French-language compilation album by Canadian singer Celine Dion.
+It was released by Columbia Records on 21 July 2017 in France and on 28 July 2017 in Belgium's Wallonia.
+The three-CD set includes studio versions of songs performed by Dion during her 2017 tour on two discs, as well as instrumental versions of selected tracks on the third disc.
+The title Un peu de nous is taken from the lyrics of the song "Encore un soir".
+The album topped the chart in France, where it was certified gold, and reached number six in Wallonia.

 Content

-The album includes studio versions of songs, which Dion performed during her Celine Dion Live 2017 tour.
-It features French-language hits like: "Pour que tu m'aimes encore", "Je sais pas", "Encore un soir", "S'il suffisait d'aimer", "On ne change pas" and "Un garçon pas comme les autres (Ziggy)".
-Un peu de nous also contains few English-language hits, including "My Heart Will Go On" and "Because You Loved Me".
-The third disc includes instrumental versions of selected tracks.
+The album includes studio versions of songs that Dion performed during her Celine Dion Live 2017 tour.
+It includes French-language hits such as "Pour que tu m'aimes encore", "Je sais pas", "Encore un soir", "S'il suffisait d'aimer", "On ne change pas", and "Un garçon pas comme les autres (Ziggy)".
+Un peu de nous also includes several English-language hits, including "My Heart Will Go On" and "Because You Loved Me".
+The third disc contains instrumental versions of selected tracks.

 Commercial performance

-Un peu de nous debuted at number one in France with 13,056 copies sold in the first week.
-It stayed at the top for the second week, selling 12,420 units.
-Un peu de nous remained at the top in the third week, selling another 12,000 copies.
-In the fourth week, Un peu de nous stayed at number one on the Sales Chart, selling 7,697 units, whereas it fell to number two on the Sales/Streaming Chart.
-The next week, Un peu de nous has sold 4,587 copies and fell to number three on the Sales Chart and number ten on the Sales/Streaming Chart.
-One month after release, Un peu de nous has sold 50,000 copies in France, and was certified gold on 25 August 2017.
-In the sixth week, the album fell to number eight on the Sales Chart and number seventeen on the Sales/Streaming Chart, selling another 3,511 units.
-The next week, Un peu de nous dropped to number nine on the Sales Chart and number twenty-one on the Sales/Streaming Chart, selling 3,084 units, and bringing the total sales to 56,355 copies.
-In 2017, the album has sold 80,082 copies in France.
-It also reached number six in Belgium Wallonia.
+Un peu de nous debuted at number one in France with 13,056 copies sold in its first week.
+It remained at the top for a second week, selling 12,420 units.
+In the third week, the album again held the number-one position, selling an additional 12,000 copies.
+During the fourth week, Un peu de nous stayed at number one on the Sales Chart with 7,697 units sold, although it dropped to number two on the Sales/Streaming Chart.
+In the fifth week, the album sold 4,587 copies and fell to number three on the Sales Chart and number 10 on the Sales/Streaming Chart.

+One month after release, Un peu de nous had sold 50,000 copies in France and was certified gold on 25 August 2017.
+In the sixth week, the album dropped to number eight on the Sales Chart and number 17 on the Sales/Streaming Chart, selling 3,511 units.
+The following week, it fell to number nine on the Sales Chart and number 21 on the Sales/Streaming Chart, selling 3,084 units and bringing total sales to 56,355 copies.
+By the end of 2017, the album had sold 80,082 copies in France.
+It also reached number six in Belgium's Wallonia.